Liusff/MER-CLIP/README.md

 ## 📊 Supplementary Visualization

-The t-SNE visualization of ME features described in Section [X.X] of the paper is provided below.
+The t-SNE visualization of ME features described in Section [IV.F] of the paper is provided below.
 This figure was referenced but could not be included in the final manuscript due to submission constraints.

 <p align="center">
   <img src="visual_tsne_crop.pdf" alt="t-SNE distribution of MER features" width="600">